iambrj/cathy/README.md

-# deskCal
+# Cathy

-A simple desk calculator
+An interpreter for a simple programming langauge.

-## Features currently supported
+## Features currently implemented

 - Integer arithmetic
-- Hexadecimal arithmetic
+- Real arithmetic
 - Operator precedence
 - Associativity of operators
 - Parenthesization of expressions